 - information that is licensed by Crown bodies under a delegation of authority from the Controller, unless otherwise specified;

 - departmental logos, crests, military insignia and the Royal Arms except where they form an integral part of a document or dataset;

 - departmental graphics and campaign images developed to support specific campaigns and policy initiatives, unless otherwise indicated;

 - third party rights that the information provider is not authorised to license;

-- information subject to other intellectual property rights, including patents, trade marks and design rights;
+- other intellectual property rights, including patents, trade marks and design rights;

 - identity documents, such as the British Passport because there is potential for these documents to be used fraudulently; and

 - source code and software that has been develope from or combined with a source that is subject to an open source licence (see Section 11) or commissioned under Frameworks two to six of the NESTA agreements (see glossary and references) or similar agreements.